What is mentoring?

 The schools identify students who they think will benefit most from this individual support.
 Soulscape works alongside the schools to match students up with the most suitable mentor for them.

-Students meet with their Soulscape mentor once a week during the school day for a whole academic year.
+We aim for students to meet with their Soulscape mentor once a week during the school day for a whole academic year.

 What is different about mentoring?